End-to-end Learning of a Fisher Vector Encoding for Part Features in Fine-grained Recognition: Related Work

 \subsection{EM Algorithms and GMM estimation}

-The standard technique for estimating GMM parameters is the EM algorithm, which is an iterative process of alternating between maximum likelihood estimation of mixture parameters and computing soft assignments of samples to the mixture components.
+The standard technique for estimating GMM parameters is the EM algorithm.
+It is an iterative process of alternating between maximum likelihood estimation of mixture parameters and computing soft assignments of samples to the mixture components.
 In the default setting, all samples are used in both steps, but this leads to an increased runtime for large-scale datasets.
 To reduce the computational costs, one can only use a subset of samples for the parameter estimation or rely on existing online versions of the EM algorithm~\cite{OnlineEM:2009,neal1998view}.
-As an example, Cappé and Moulines~\cite{OnlineEM:2009} approximate the expectation over the entire dataset with an exponential moving average over batches of the data.
+For example, Cappé and Moulines~\cite{OnlineEM:2009} approximate the expectation over the entire dataset with an exponential moving average over batches of the data.
 Based on this work, Chen \etal~\cite{chen2018stochastic} propose a variance reduction of the estimates in each step, which results in faster and more stable convergence.
-A comparison of these algorithms is given by the work of Karimi \etal~\cite{karimi2019global}, who also introduce a new algorithm and establish non-asymptotic convergence bounds for global convergence.
+A comparison of these algorithms is carried out by Karimi~\etal~\cite{karimi2019global}, who also introduce a new estimation algorithm.
 Further approaches~\cite{SequentialEM:2009,adaptiveGMM:2009,liang2009onlineEM} propose similar solutions with different applications and motivations for the iterative parameter update.

-In our work, we employ the ideas of iterative parameter update and estimator correction.
+In our work, we employ the ideas of iterative parameter update coupled with a bias correction.
 Furthermore, we demonstrate how to integrate these ideas in a neural network and estimate the parameters jointly with the network weights.